drishyakarki/pixels_vs_positions/README.md

 ```

 ## Trained Models
 Trained models will also be provided.
+Currently, the best tracking model is provided at `weights/tracking/best_model.pt`.

 ## Contact